Norway: Politics and government

 The position of prime minister is allocated to the member of Parliament who can obtain the confidence of a majority in Parliament, usually the current leader of the largest political party or, more effectively, through a coalition of parties; Norway has often been ruled by minority governments.
 The prime minister nominates the cabinet, traditionally drawn from members of the same political party or parties in the Storting, making up the government.
 The PM organises the executive government and exercises its power as vested by the Constitution.

-Norway has a state church, the Lutheran Church of Norway, which has gradually been granted more internal autonomy in day-to-day affairs, but which still has a special constitutional status.
-Formerly, the PM had to have more than half the members of cabinet be members of the Church of Norway; this rule was removed in 2012.
-The issue of separation of church and state in Norway has been increasingly controversial.
-A part of this is the evolution of the public school subject Christianity, a required subject since 1739.
-Even the state's loss in a battle at the European Court of Human Rights at Strasbourg in 2007 did not settle the matter.
-As of 1 January 2017, the Church of Norway is a separate legal entity, and no longer a branch of the civil service.

 Through the Council of State, a privy council presided over by the monarch, the prime minister and the cabinet meet at the Royal Palace and formally consult the Monarch.
 All government bills need formal approval by the monarch before and after introduction to Parliament.
 The Council approves all of the monarch's actions as head of state.

 Members of the Storting are directly elected from party-list proportional representation in nineteen multiwinner voting constituencies in a national multi-party system.
 Historically, both the Norwegian Labour Party and Conservative Party have played leading political roles.
 In the early 21st century, the Labour Party has been in power since the 2005 election, in a Red–Green Coalition with the Socialist Left Party and the Centre Party.
 Since 2005, both the Conservative Party and the Progress Party have won numerous seats in the Parliament.

 In national elections in September 2013, two political parties, Høyre and Fremskrittspartiet, were elected on promises of tax cuts, more spending on infrastructure and education, better services and stricter rules on immigration, formed a government.
 Erna Solberg became prime minister, the second female prime minister after Gro Harlem Brundtland and the first conservative prime minister since Jan P. Syse.
 Solberg said her win was "a historic election victory for the right-wing parties".
 Her centre-right government won re-election in the 2017 Norwegian parliamentary election.
-Norway's new centre-left cabinet under Prime Minister Jonas Gahr Støre, the leader of the Labour Party, took office on 14 October 2021.
+A centre-left cabinet under Prime Minister Jonas Gahr Støre, the leader of the Labour Party, took office on 14 October 2021.